gillulyit/business-basic/content/_index.md

 ## Archetypes (Page Templates)

 There are a few archetypes or page templates included in this theme.
-Articles and blog posts (not the section page) should be automatic, everything else you can specify manually by modifying the `hugo new` command with a -k switch.
+Hugo tries to guess which one to if you don't manually specify it with the -k switch, but in my experience, it can be wrong for it so I typically use the -k switch.

 For instance, if you want to create a new page to appear on the main nav menu, with the permalink of /contact, you can use the following command: